 We’ve often found that recovery from spine surgery is the last thing on our patients’ minds, especially any preparations that will have to be made at home.
 Because of that, we try to bring it to their attention during pre-operative visits by asking questions.
 We’ll ask about the setup of their home.
 Is it a one-story or two-story home?
 Are there many steps to get inside the home?
 Where is their bedroom located, upstairs or downstairs?

 Through these questions, we’re able to provide specific advice to our patients to help make their recovery from spine surgery as seamless as possible.
-However, since we’re unable to communicate with each individual reading this, we’ve provided a few general guidelines to follow below.
+However, since we’re unable to communicate with each individual reading this, we’ve provided several general guidelines to follow below.

 Rearrange the items in your home.